-To combat this, there are a number of pinched nerve treatment options available (most of them non-surgical!) for you to try.
+The good news is there are many pinched nerve treatment options available (most of them non-surgical) for you to try.

-To learn about the latest techniques in pinched nerve treatment, you can consult with the Back, Neck, and Spine Team at EmergeOrtho—Triangle Region.
-Through years of practice and education, our board-certified, fellowship-trained orthopedic specialists have gained an expert-level understanding of spinal conditions and how to employ the most advanced treatment techniques to heal them.
+Learn about the latest techniques in pinched nerve treatment by consulting with the Back, Neck, and Spine Team at EmergeOrtho—Triangle Region.
+Our board-certified, fellowship-trained orthopedic specialists apply their expert-level understanding to spinal conditions and the most advanced treatment techniques to heal them.

 What Is a Pinched Nerve?

 A pinched nerve is when compression or irritation occurs at the point where the nerve branches off from the spinal cord.
 As stated above, it most commonly occurs in the neck (cervical spine), and lower back (lumbar spine), and less commonly in the upper back (thoracic spine).